peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Training and Inference with Integers in Deep Neural Networks(2018)
   - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding(2019)
   - Q8BERT: Quantized 8Bit BERT(2019)
+  - Machine Learning at Facebook: Understanding Inference at the Edge(2019)
   - Language Models are Few-Shot Learners(2020)

 ## RISC-V